towalink/doc/content/features.rst

 Features & Benefits
 *******************

 Towalink interconnects multiple sites securely and flexibly.
-It can be considered an "SD-WAN light", a multi-site connectity solution with central configuration.
+It can be considered an "SD-WAN light", a multi-site connectivity solution with central configuration.

 Towalink is built around proven technology like BGP routing (using Bird), VPN tunnels (WireGuard) and Ansible to therewith deliver a powerful but still simple connectivity solution.